fmidev/WRF_installation/README.md

    chmod +x installation.sh
    ```

-3. Run the installation (default location: /home/$USER/WRF_Model, can be modified inside the script):
+3. Run the installation (default location for the installation is /home/$USER/WRF_Model, but can be modified inside the installation script):
    ```
    ./installation.sh
    ```